Learn About Bulk Mailing and Tracking → Marketing Mail

 I will not add barcoding to my mail.

-Either way, you'll need to choose a post office where your permit account will be kept.
-You should select the post office where you expect to take your mail.
+7. Next, choose the city and state of the post office where you will have your permit.
 That would normally be the post office that is most convenient for you, but not all post offices accept bulk mail, and sometimes you can get a better postage rate by taking your mailings to a regional sorting center.
+When you select your city and state, you'll see the choices available for that city.

 In suburban and rural areas, many post offices accept bulk mail.
 But in major cities, bulk mail is generally accepted only at the regional sorting center and sometimes at a few smaller post offices.

-If you're not far from the USPS sorting center for your area, and much of your mail is going to addresses processed by that sorting center, you'll get better postage rates by mailing your bulk mail from that sorting center.
+If you're not far from the USPS sorting center for your area, and much of your mail is going to addresses processed by that sorting center, you'll get better postage rates by mailing your Marketing Mail from that sorting center.
 You can find the sorting center for your area and see your possible savings by using the rate calculator above.
-If you will be mailing from the sorting center, you should get your permit at that center rather than at your neighborhood post office.
+If you will be mailing from the sorting center, you should select that center for your permit rather than your neighborhood post office.

 Postage Saver for Parcels makes shipping bulk parcels easy